quantiacs/documentation/en/source/user_guide/new_and_legacy_platform.md

-# The difference between the new and legacy version
+# Translating code from Quantiacs Legacy

 ## Technical changes

+The new version of Quantiacs addresses several issues:

-* Created a space to develop code and test ideas for forecasting global financial markets based on Jupyter Notebook and JupyterLab;
+* it includes a private user space for develop code online and test ideas for forecasting global financial markets based on Jupyter Notebook and
+  JupyterLab;

-* Support for Python and Scala;
+* it supports Python and Scala;

-* You can install any python libraries and use them in your strategies;
+* you can install in your private area any python library you need for developing and submitting strategies;

-* Access to historical data for stocks, futures, and cryptocurrencies;
+* you have access to historical data for futures, Bitcoinf futures and cryptocurrencies;

-* Updated open-source library for algorithm development.
-It has become more convenient and productive.
+* we updated open-source libraries for algorithm development, which has become more efficient.

 ## Example